Grievance Procedures for Gender-Based Misconduct, Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, and Stalking

 Adjudicator (or designee):

-- Student Respondent: Alicia Lawrence, Executive Director of Residential Life & Housing; designee: Emy Cardoza, Associate Dean of Student Life
+- Student Respondent: Dr. Elizabeth Scott-Francis, Director of Nondiscrimination and Title IX; designee: Emy Cardoza, Associate Dean of Student Life

-- Staff Respondent: Catherine Geddis, Vice President for Human Resources; designee Terry Ann Waldron, Robin Beltzer, Alexcia Gayle or Benjamin Riendeau
+- Staff Respondent: Kathleen Veteri, Associate General Counsel & Interim Executive Director of Human Resources; designee Terry Ann Waldron, Robin Beltzer, Alexcia Gayle or Benjamin Riendeau

 The Respondent and Complainant may request an appeal of the decision and sanctions rendered by the Adjudicator on one of the following three grounds:

 - The party believes a procedural error occurred, which the party feels may change or affect the outcome of the decision;